 Alvarado Campground

 Alvarado Campground has a unique offering that many in the area don’t have: horse camping sites.
 Although there are no corrals available onsite, there are places to put your own portable corrals to allow equestrian hikers access to this beautiful wilderness area.
-Tent campers and RVers also have their own sections of the campground, making this a great starting point for any hiking or mountain climbing trip.
+Tent campers and RVers also have their sections of the campground, making this a great starting point for any hiking or mountain climbing trip.

 - Closest Town: Westcliffe (10mi)